pagkly/Zed/Investopedia3/Schedule A (Form 1040 or 1040-SR) Itemized Deductions.md

 ## Who Can File Schedule A (Form 1040 or 1040-SR): Itemized Deductions?

 Any U.S. taxpayer can file a Schedule A Form.
-Claiming [itemized deductions](https://www.investopedia.com/terms/i/itemizeddeduction.asp) is an alternative to taking the [standard deduction](https://www.investopedia.com/terms/s/standarddeduction.asp), and taxpayers can use whichever option will give them greater savings.
+Claiming [[itemized deductions]](https://www.investopedia.com/terms/i/itemizeddeduction.asp) is an alternative to taking the [[standard deduction]](https://www.investopedia.com/terms/s/standarddeduction.asp), and taxpayers can use whichever option will give them greater savings.

-A number of deductions that were once available to taxpayers disappeared with the [Tax Cuts and Jobs Act](https://www.investopedia.com/taxes/trumps-tax-reform-plan-explained/) passed in 2017.
+A number of deductions that were once available to taxpayers disappeared with the [[Tax Cuts and Jobs Act]](https://www.investopedia.com/taxes/trumps-tax-reform-plan-explained/) passed in 2017.
 They include deductions for casualty and theft losses not in a disaster area; interest on home equity loans that were used for purposes other than buying, building, or improving a home; and "miscellaneous deductions," which included tax preparation fees and job-related expenses that an employer didn't reimburse.

 The new law also limited the amount that taxpayers can deduct for state and local taxes to a maximum of $10,000, or $5,000 for married taxpayers filing separately.2 At the same time, the law nearly doubled the standard deduction.
 The figures are adjusted annually: